 Conduct that involves a potential violation of POC's policy on sexual misconduct will be addressed in accordance with the institution's obligations under Title IX and Campus SaVE.
-For detailed information regarding the procedures administered in response to complaints of sexual misconduct, please refer to POC's Policy on Sexual Misconduct, which can be found in full on the College's Campus Safety and Sexual Misconduct webpage.
+For detailed information regarding the procedures administered in response to complaints of sexual misconduct, please refer to POC's Anti-Discrimination, Anti-Harrassment and Title IX policy, which can be found in full on the College's Campus Safety and Sexual Misconduct webpage.